 5 key elements in successful stewardship strategies

-The Rev. Ken Sloane is director of stewardship and connectional ministries at the General Board of Discipleship.
+The Rev. Ken Sloane is director of stewardship and connectional ministries at Discipleship Ministries.
 As a pastor and director of connectional ministries in the Greater New Jersey Annual Conference, he witnessed firsthand the different ways in which churches approach stewardship.
-In his webinar, Five Elements in Successful Stewardship Strategies, Sloane points out that most churches do stewardship campaigns because they need money to pay bills.
+Sloane points out that most churches do stewardship campaigns because they need money to pay bills.
 Instead, Sloane recommends, shift the goal from getting money to pay bills to getting money so your congregation can experience the joy of generosity and the joy of being faithful disciples.

 In doing this, stewardship becomes an integral part of every season instead of a season all its own.

 Sloane outlined five main components of a strong stewardship program:

 Ask your congregation to look at itself.
 Facilitate conversations during which your congregants can discuss their views on money and giving.
 Some questions to start the discussion are: